Unit 2: EDA Modeling

 Numeric variables

 Examine the relationship between numeric predictors and the outcome variable sale_price.
-Use map() to complete these in a single pipe – specify sale_price as y value.
+You can use map() again to complete these in a single pipe – just make sure to specify sale_price as your y value.

 data_trn |>